 Providing Reasonable Adjustments

 Creating inclusive environments, offering flexible work arrangements, and implementing necessary accommodations for autistic individuals are essential for providing reasonable adjustments.
-By granting access to assistive technology, establishing sensory-friendly spaces, and offering flexible scheduling, society can help autistic individuals reach their potential and thrive in their daily lives.
+Society can help autistic individuals reach their potential and thrive by granting access to assistive technology and internal resources, establishing sensory-friendly spaces, and offering flexible scheduling.

 Personal Stories: Experiences with Autistic Burnout

-Personal stories of autistic burnout provide insight into the experiences of overcoming burnout and the lessons learned.
+Personal stories of autistic burnout provide insight into the experiences of overcoming autistic burnout symptoms and the lessons learned.
 These stories highlight:

 • The importance of support